-Falling off: Water more—your plant is most likely under-watered.
+Falling off: Water more.
+Your plant is most likely thirsty.

 Wilting: Water more.

-Yellowing or lightening: Water less—leaves should be a nice dark shade of green.
+Yellowing or lightening: Water less.
+The leaves should be a nice dark shade of green.

-There is one appearance-related matter that is important—dusting.
-Be sure to dust your fiddle often, as dust particles prevent your plant from absorbing sunlight.
-Marino compared the dust sitting on your fiddle’s leaves to leaving your makeup on—except for instead of just clogging your pores, you’re preventing photosynthesis and transpiration from occurring, which is basically like starving your plant.
+Dust particles prevent your plant from absorbing sunlight.
+Marino compares it to leaving on your makeup, except instead of just clogging your pores, you’re preventing photosynthesis from occurring.
 Lightly spraying your fiddle with water, using a feather duster, or wiping leaves with a soft cloth are all great ways to keep your plant clean and healthy.